Queueing theory originated in 1909 with a paper written by a mathematician named Agner Krarup Erlang.

 - He accurately estimated the probability that a call would be blocked at different capacity utilization levels.

 It can provide essential insights to product developers because there're similar problems of unpredictable work arrival times and task durations.

 - Queue: the waiting work.

 - Server: the resource performing the work, whose time to complete the work may be unpredictable.

-- **Arrival Process**: the pattern with which work arrives, which is usually unpredictable.
+- Arrival Process: the pattern with which work arrives.
+It's usually unpredictable.

 - Service Process: the process in which the server accomplishes the work.

 - Queueing discipline: how queue handles the waiting work, the rules under which an organization processes incoming items.
 For example, First Come, First Served, Last In First Out, First In Still Here, etc.